USAJOBS/help-center/how-to/application/save.md

 tags: [application, save, apply]
 ---

 We automatically save your application during the USAJOBS application process.
 Every time you click **Save & Continue**, your application is saved for that step in the process.

 However, once you enter the specific agency application system, your application may not be automatically saved—make sure you periodically save your work.

 You can view your saved application in your USAJOBS profile:

-1. Sign into your USAJOBS profile.
+1. Sign into USAJOBS.
-2. Go to your **Applications**.
+2. Go to your **Applications**, located on your **Home** page.
 3. Select **Active** or **Archived** to view your active and archived applications.